Mt-Lampert/alex_e_-_lets_go/JOURNAL.md

 func buildTemplateCache() (map[string]*template.Template, error) {
 	// [...]
+	// for each page template
+	for _, page := range pages {
 		// build a new template set from scratch
 		// -3-
 		ts := template.New(name)
 		// add the FuncMap Object from above ...
 		// -3-
 		ts.Funcs(tplFunctions)
 		// ...
 BEFORE you parse the first template ts.ParseFiles(`./ui/html/base.go.html`)
 		if err != nil {
 			return nil, err
 		}
 		// [...]

-	return ts, nil
+	}
+	// [...]
 }

 // use the function in the template